elmotec/circlify/README.rst

 Pure Python implementation of circle packing layout algorithm.

-Circles are first arranged via a version of A1.0 by Huang et al (see https://home.mis.u-picardie.fr/~cli/Publis/circle.pdf for details) and then enclosed in a circle created around them using Matoušek-Sharir-Welzl algorithm used in d3js (see https://beta.observablehq.com/@mbostock/miniball, http://www.inf.ethz.ch/personal/emo/PublFiles/SubexLinProg_ALG16_96.pdf, and https://github.com/d3/d3-hierarchy/blob/master/src/pack/enclose.js)
+Circles are first arranged with a euristic inspired by the A1.0 of [Huang-2006]_, then enclosed in a circle created around them using [MSW-1996]_ algorithm used in [Bostock-2017]_.
+I hope to implement A1.5 at some point in the future but the results are good enough for my use case.

 Installation
 ------------